SkrFractals/RgbFractalGen/Clr/RgbFractalGenClr/README.txt

 - Useful for the "Only Image" option, not really significant for animations
 - If -1 it will be random after each start

+Hue Shift:
+- Static: The colors of each child will stay the same through the animation
+- ->: The palettes will continuously shift forward in time, for example RGB would go GBR and then BRG and then back to RGB
+- ->: tends to appear as if the colors are spilling out from children to parents (when usual small Children Colors steps)
+- <-: Like -> but shifting backwards.
+RGB would become BGR, then GBR and then back to RGB
+- <-: tends to appear as if the colors were retreating inside from the parents into children (when usual small Color Definition steps)
+- If you select Color Definitions that use reverse color steps (that are larger than the number of colors in the palette, like 4 in RGB) then the hue shifts will appear to flow in opposite directions.
+- If the pick combines both, then the colors will flow in both directions in these different parts.

+Extra hue cycling speed
+- Adds as many full 160° hue rotations to the loop as you type in.
+If your period is too long and spin too slow, you can speed it up like this

 Zoom Spin:
 - Toggle the way the fractal spins as it zooms in, either no spin, clockwise/counterclockwise, or antispin (children in different directions)
 - Beware, the antispin option can result in flashing overlapping luminosity in most fractals